Do Go On - 400 - The Millennium Dome Heist

 Maybe.

-It could be two taking 15-minute shifts.
+It could be two taking 15 minutes shifts.

-But do they calculate that after 29 minutes, surely he'll be tired?
+But do they calculate that after 29 minutes, surely he'll be tired.

-I think it's more that, like, that it'll hold out for long enough
+I think it's more that like it'll hold out for long enough for police to get there.

 Oh, okay.